|The One True Church and The Church Or The Bible by Fr. Arnold Damen S.J. can be

 "But what is the true Faith?"

-"The true Faith," say Protestant friends, "is to believe in the Lord Jesus."
+"The true Faith," say my Protestant friends, "is to believe in the Lord Jesus."

-Agreed, Christians believe in that.
+Agreed, Catholics believe in that.
 Tell me what you mean by believing in the Lord Jesus?

 Agreed again.
 Thanks be to God, we can agree on something.
 We believe that Jesus Christ is the Son of the Living God, that He is God.
 To this we all agree, excepting the Unitarians and Socinians, but we will leave them alone tonight.
 If Christ be God, then we must believe all He teaches.
 Is this not so, my dearly beloved Protestant brethren and sisters?
 And that's the right Faith, isn't it ?